depruebas/cryptotech-api/README.md

 <code>php -S localhost:8080</code>

-and go to browser and launch http://localhost:8080/v1/price?symbol=BTCUSDT
+in the public directory and go to browser and launch http://localhost:8080/v1/price?symbol=BTCUSDT

 if not send parameters as symbol=BTCUSDT return all results.
 The symbol (BTCUSDT) can be any that is in binance as BTCUSDT, ETHBUSD, ROSEBUSD ...